joshb/joshb.github.io/articles/triangle_rasterization/index.md

         return;
 ```

-    <p>Next, we also calculate the differences of the x positions and colors of the points for the given edges, as this will make it a little easier to interpolate x and color values for each span:</p>
+Next, we also calculate the differences of the x positions and colors of the points for the given edges, as this will make it a little easier to interpolate x and color values for each span:

 ```c++
 ​    // calculate differences between the x coordinates